The Prosody of Emojis: Prosodic Distance and Emoji Semantic Variations

 \section{Prosodic Distance and Emoji Semantic Variations}

-In this section, we investigate how the semantic categorisation of emojis affects prosodic variation in speech.
-Specifically, to answer RQ4, we test the hypothesis that prosodic differences between spoken utterances are greater when the associated emojis belong to different semantic categories compared to when they are from the same category.
-We also examine whether adding an emoji to an originally emoji-free sentence induces greater prosodic change than switching between emojis within the same category (see diagram below).
+This section investigates how emoji semantics influence prosodic variation.
+To address RQ4, we test the hypothesis that prosodic differences are greater when associated emojis belong to distinct semantic categories than when they share a category.
+Additionally, we examine whether the inclusion of an emoji in a previously emoji-free sentence induces greater prosodic change than switching between emojis within the same semantic group.